MRCollective/TortoiseGitToolbar/README.md

 Customisation
 --------------

 By clicking the dropdown arrow next to the toolbar and selecting `Add/Remove Buttons`, you can check/uncheck different commands to create your own customised list.
-For example, if you rarely use the TortoiesGit rebase UI, you can easily hide it from the toolbar.
+For example, if you rarely use the TortoiseGit rebase UI, you can easily hide it from the toolbar.